ataimeetsai/119-hw2/hints.md

 Hint:
 It should be possible to implement all the examples.
 The simplest one to try is probably Fig. 7, Type 1.

+## Part 2

+You can draw the graph from left-to-write or top-to-bottom.
+What we're looking for here is there should be some load_input functions at the very left (or very top), then arrows into the various general_map and general_reduce computations that you did.
+These should be shared if there were multiple questions where you used the same general_map function, but only if these shared the same data as input!
+For example Q5/6 and Q8 shoudl be separate nodes bc although they are the same computation, bc they don't use the same intermediate data.

+## Part 3

+It will help to re-use much of the code you had working in HW1.
+You should be able to use the generate_plot method that you created.

+For the reflection, remember to ignore task and pipeline parallelism!
+A simple assumption for data parallelism that we use is to imagine that your datasets will be split in half and each worker will process them in parallel, without any communication between them.
+That means you shouldn't have to worry about any overhead of communicating between the workers, for the purposes of the "theoretical" expectation.
+Technically speaking, this assumption is valid as long as we are only working with narrow operators, not wide ones.

+## Part 4

+TBD